sciaschi/sandbox-reloaded/README.md

 All contributions are welcome.
 For discussions, please join our [Discord](https://discord.gg/rbCJdZjewf) server.

 ## Credits
-Based on the original Sandbox by Facepunch
+Based on the original Sandbox by Facepunch and Sandbox Classic by Softsplit

 ### Programming
 * Asphaltian - Base, Weapons, UI